Beauty and the Beast (Disney song): Impact and legacy

 In addition to establishing Bryson as a mainstream recording artist, the singer has since returned to Disney on two separate occasions to record pop versions of "A Whole New World" and "As Long as There's Christmas", the theme songs of the animated films Aladdin (1992) and Beauty and the Beast: The Enchanted Christmas (1997), respectively, both of which are duets.
 Although "A Whole New World" was very successful, "Beauty and the Beast" remains a larger hit for the singer.
 Bryson also included "Beauty and the Beast" on some of his compilation albums, including Through the Fire (1994) and Super Hits (2000).
 Meanwhile, Afanasieff would go on to produce several Disney singles, including "A Whole New World" from Aladdin, for which he reunited with Bryson, and "Go the Distance" from Hercules (1997).
 In 2004, Bryson was forced by the International Revenue Service (IRS) to auction off several of his personal belongings in order to help repay the singer's $1.2 million tax debt, among them his Grammy Awards for "Beauty and the Beast" and "A Whole New World".
 While the latter song's Grammy was purchased by a friend and gifted back to the singer, Bryson's Best Pop Performance by a Duo or Group with Vocals trophy for "Beauty and the Beast" was ultimately sold to a stranger for $15,500.

 Both the song's film and single versions have been included on several compilation albums released by Disney, including The Music of Disney: A Legacy in Song (1992), Classic Disney: 60 Years of Musical Magic (1995), Disney's Superstar Hits (2004), Ultimate Disney Princess (2006), The Best Disney Album in the World ...Ever!
 (2006), and Now That's What I Call Disney (2011).
 In 2005, actress and singer Julie Andrews, a Disney Legend, included Lansbury's rendition of "Beauty and the Beast" on her album Julie Andrews Selects Her Favourite Disney Songs, although she does not cover the song herself; the album is simply a compilation of Andrews' favourite Disney songs.

+"Beauty and the Beast" also became a popular wedding song, especially for wedding dances—a choice inspired by the ballroom sequence from the film.
+The episode "Treehouse" of TV series Modern Family humorously references such choice while mentioning the wedding of characters Jay and Gloria Pritchett.
+While reminiscing the first dance of his wedding and admitting his poor dancing skills, Jay mentions that his wife "Gloria was all graceful and gorgeous and I was all big and clunky—like that scene from Beauty and the Beast".